kenzhaout/MMAI-Course-Work/README.md

 # MMAI-Course-Work

-This folder contains some codings done in my graaduate study at Schulich MMAI Program.
+This folder contains some codings done in my graduate study at Schulich MMAI Program.